 If you are training at high intensity and following a low-carb diet, you are treading a very fine line.
 Especially if your diet is always low-carb, every single day, no matter what you do in training.
 Fuel for the required demands; if you're working at high-intensities, restricting carbs will also restrict your ability to perform.
 If your goal is optimizing your performance potential, eventually you will exhibit signs of overtraining and exhaustion if you're following a 100% low-carb or keto approach.

 Overtraining syndrome is when you hit a wall that lasts multiple weeks and even months.
 You're tired, rundown, unhappy and your numbers in the gym keep sliding backward.
 This can happen when you train too intensely for too long, with too much volume for too long, or without adequate rest periods or tapers built into your training regime.
-While you do want to push yourself to the edge to stimulate a training adaptation (‘over-reaching’), you don’t want to push yourself over the edge into overtraining (or even non-functional over-reaching).
+While you to push yourself hard and train often to be the best (i.e. functional over-reaching), you don’t want to push yourself over the edge into overtraining (or even non-functional over-reaching).

 If you are on the go and don’t have time to sit down for meal, try adding some dried fruit to your post-workout nutritional arsenal.
 Dried fruit is very high-glycemic, and while not ideal as a midday snack when sitting at your desk, it’s a great option after vigorous activity.
 Try 2-4 Medjool dates for 36-72g of carbs, or half a pack of dried mangos (1.5oz provides 36g of carbs).